 Self Defense TrainerAdrian Tandez is the founder and head instructor of the Tandez Academy, a world-renowned self-defense training center in Mountain View, California.
 Trained under the renowned martial artist Dan Inosanto, Adrian is a certified instructor in Bruce Lee’s Jeet Kune Do, Filipino Martial Arts, and Silat, among other things.
 Adrian has over 27 years of self defense training experience.Adrian TandezSelf Defense Trainer

-Fighting dirty seems extreme, but can be the difference between and death.
+Fighting dirty seems extreme, but can be the difference between life and death.
 In a real fight, you have to finish the fight as soon as possible—in fact, the established rule is to try to end the fight in 9 seconds or less.
 The odds of you surviving become worse every second that ticks by after that.